SysKitTeam/docs-bp/databases/sql-alias.md

 ---
-title: SQL Alias
-description: >-
-  SQL Alias best practices report by SPDocKit determines whether the SharePoint servers are configured to use SQL aliases.
+description: SQL Alias best practices report by SPDocKit determines whether the SharePoint servers are configured to use SQL aliases.
 If not, it can introduce some manageability issues.
-author: Aleksandar Draskovic
-date: 23/6/2017
-tags: >-
-  Windows SharePoint Services 3.0,SharePoint Server 2007,SharePoint Foundation 2010,SharePoint Server 2010,SharePoint Foundation 2013,SharePoint Server
-  2013,SharePoint Server 2016
 ---

 # SQL Alias